smartnodes-lab/smartnodes/README.md

 ## Main Concept

+- An oracle network that integrates participation and reputation metrics to allow for a broader range of computation and tasks to be addressed
 - A seamless UI and multiple APIs that connect users to a competitive marketplace of problem solvers
 - Allows automated systems to manage problems using human and collective intelligence, whenever human input is required